 Let’s be honest.
 Everyone likes to talk about the interpretive complexities of verse 12, and rightly so.
 But verse 12 isn’t the most difficult verse in this passage, considering a literal understanding of the text.
 That honor belongs to verse 15.
 If you are constructing a theology of salvation, you would certainly want to avoid the plain and literal meaning of verse 15.

 What’s the point here?

-No one, not even the most ardent and earnest complementarian scholar, interprets 1 Timothy 2:8-15 literally.
-No one.
+Very few scholars, even most ardent and earnest complementarians, interpret 1 Timothy 2:8-15 literally.
+Those who do are in the minority.
 And don’t let anyone tell you otherwise.
 A church marked by these four things is surely a church you’d want to avoid!

-Instead, we all make interpretive choices.
-Even those who would interpret verse 12 literally choose not to do the same with verse 8.
+We all make interpretive choices.
+Even those who would interpret verse 12 literally choose not to do the same with verse 8 or verse 15.
 As Scot McKnight says, “Every one of us adopts the Bible and (at the same time) adapts the Bible to our culture.
 Everyone picks and chooses.”
 (Blue Parakeet, pg.
 13)

 More on the interpretation of 1 Timothy 2:

 - A Church You Would Want to Avoid - January 18, 2018